 Peptides such as Epithalon are used to control cell cycle progression by increasing telomerase activity.
-Many animal and human research demonstrate that it possesses unique anti-aging and anti-tumor properties.
+Many animal research studies demonstrate that it possesses unique anti-aging and anti-tumour properties.
 Prof. Vladimir Khavinson of the Sankt Petersburg University, Russia, created Epithalon (also known as Epitalon or Epithalone) in the late 1980s.
 It is the synthetic form of the tetrapeptide epithalamin, which naturally exists in the pineal gland in the human body.

 The way it works

 Epithalon increases telomerase activity to control the cell cycle.
 Increasing telomerase activity has a wide range of impacts on the body because it prevents the telomeres from shortening, which is an essential part of the aging process, from deteriorating.
 An enzyme called Telomerase, which is found on the 3’ end of the chromosome, adds tandem repeats to preserve the length of telomeres.
 Proliferation may continue indefinitely if telomeres are elongated, leading to cancer.
 Anti-aging and cancer may be prevented by maintaining the correct length of the telomeres in the body; epithalon achieves just that.

 Antioxidant effects of epithalon on aging have also been shown.
 Reactive oxygen species (ROS) may damage DNA, causing cellular death and mutations that lead to the creation of malignant cells.
 This process has been linked to the slowing of the aging process.

 Additionally, it has been shown to suppress carcinogenic receptor expression and reduce metastasis in breast and colorectal cancer cells, demonstrating substantial anti-tumour actions.